 On May 2, 2013, we entered into a new credit agreement with certain lenders (the "Lenders") and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer, which replaced the Prior Credit Agreement.
 In accordance with this agreement, the Lenders provided Semtech with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in aggregate principal amount of \$150.0 million and revolving commitments in an aggregate principal amount of \$250.0 million (the "New Credit Agreement").
 We incurred loan fees of \$2.2 million during the second quarter of fiscal year 2014, of which \$1.0 million was expensed, and \$1.2 million was capitalized and is being amortized using the effective interest method over the five year term of the agreement.
-Payments of long term debt in fiscal years 2014 and 2013 were \$368.5 million and \$16.9 million, respectively.
-Payments made in fiscal year 2014 include a payoff of the Prior Credit Agreement and a \$26.0 million prepayment on the New Credit Agreements.
+Payments of long term debt in fiscal years 2015 and 2014 were \$43.7 million and \$368.5 million, respectively.
+Payments made in fiscal year 2014 included a payoff of the Prior Credit Agreement and a \$26.0 million prepayment on the New Credit Agreements.

 Our stock repurchase program represents one of our principal efforts to return value to our shareholders.
-In fiscal year 2014 and fiscal year 2013, we repurchased 1.0 million shares for \$30.0 million and 0.3 million shares for \$7.5 million, respectively.
+In fiscal year 2015 and fiscal year 2014, we repurchased 1.6 million shares for \$40.9 million and 1.0 million shares for \$30.0 million, respectively.
 All stock repurchasing activity has been conducted under authorization from the Board of Directors.
-The original authorization was approved by the Board of Directors in November 2011, under which the Company was authorized to repurchase up to \$50.0 million of shares of our common stock from time to time through negotiated or open market transactions (the "2011 Program") for a total authorized program of \$100.0 million.
-As of January 26, 2014, we had repurchased \$37.5 million of common stock under this program.
-On August 21, 2013, we announced an additional \$50.0 million expansion of the 2011 Program.
+The original authorization was approved by the Board of Directors in November 2011, under which the Company was authorized to repurchase up to \$50.0 million of shares of our common stock from time to time through negotiated or open market transactions.
+In August 2013, we announced an additional \$50.0 million expansion of the program, for a total authorized program of \$100.0 million.
+In November of 2014, we announced that the Board of Directors authorized an additional \$28.4 million of repurchases under the program, which together with the \$21.6 million remaining under the program, brought the total authorization to \$50.0 million, such authorization being subject to certain limitations, guidelines and conditions as directed by the Board of Directors.
+As of January 25, 2015, we had repurchased \$78.4 million of common stock under this program.